Light Rain 76.0F | Forecast »

 Since those days, the theater has changed hands a few times, and has seen some interior changes.
 When the Japanese bombed Pearl Harbor in 1941, the Japanese-style decor inside the theater was covered with paint, says Linda Sites, the organ society's publicity chairperson.
 The theater was also sold to Paramount, and then Community Theatres, before the organ society bought it, Fitzgerald says.

-When the Goldberg family of Community Theatres decided to sell, and had no children who wanted the theater, "We were given first opportunity to purchase it," Sites, a society member for 12 years, says of the organ society.
-The society bought it in 1977 after leasing it from the Goldbergs for a few years, notes the Redford Theatre's historical timeline.
+When the Goldberg family of Community Theatres decided to sell, and had no children who wanted the theater, “We were given first opportunity to purchase it,” Sites says of the organ society.
+The society bought it in 1977 after leasing it from the Goldbergs for a few years, notes the Redford Theatre’s historical timeline.

 The all-volunteer staff has "painstakingly, over 40 years, restored it to its original theme," Sites says of the theater today.
 They've revived the Japanese-style paintings and flourishes – and even put in new seats on the main floor 10 years ago, she notes.